The Pennsylvania Department of Health requires the timely reporting of certain diseases.

-For healthcare practitioners and healthcare facilities, all diseases are reportable within 5 work days, unless otherwise noted.
+- For health-care practitioners and health-care facilities, all diseases are reportable within five work days, unless otherwise noted.
+Some diseases require reporting within 24 hours.

-For clinical laboratories, all diseases are reportable by next work day, unless otherwise noted.
+- For clinical laboratories, all diseases are reportable by the next work day, unless otherwise noted.

-Please note that certain broad categories such as #22 (Food Poisoning Outbreak) should be construed to mean all such illnesses, even if the etiology is either not otherwise listed here, or a specific etiology cannot be determined.
+Please note that certain broad categories such as Food Poisoning Outbreak should be construed to mean all such illnesses.
 Further, all disease outbreaks and/or unusual occurrences of disease are reportable within the Commonwealth.
 Finally, note that local jurisdictions may require reports of additional conditions not listed here within their jurisdictions.